-Radiographic testing is a powerful method for weld inspection and analysis, and the unique properties of neutron radiation allow N-ray to pick up crucial details that might otherwise be missed.
+Radiographic testing is a powerful method for weld inspection and analysis, and the unique properties of neutron radiation and the high boron content in welding flux allow neutron imaging to pick up crucial details that might otherwise be missed.

 There are a wide variety of materials testing methods, nondestructive and otherwise, that are applied to concrete testing and inspection.
 The strength and integrity of concrete can be difficult to test through common means of materials testing due to its heterogeneous makeup.

-Radiography can effectively measure density and detect some structural flaws in concrete, and among the several types of radiography, N-ray’s unique properties over X-ray and gamma ray imaging make it a useful tool for concrete inspection.
+Radiography and neutron activation analysis can effectively measure density and detect some structural flaws in concrete.
+Among the several types of radiography, neutron radiation’s unique properties over X-ray and gamma rays make it a useful tool for concrete inspection.

 Energetics/Pyrotechnics Inspection and Detection

 If the chemical propellant undergoes any unexpected changes in its makeup, its behavior could become unpredictable.
 Issues with the chemical makeup of an energetic device’s propellant show up as bubbles, cracks, voids, or other anomalies within the material.
-An N-ray can show these anomalies.
+A neutron image can show these anomalies, while X-rays cannot.